hyperledger-labs/private-data-objects/PREREQUISITES.md

 - `PDO_ENCLAVE_PEM`
 This needs to be set to a valid enclave signing key.
-You can generate one yourself using openssl, then export the path to it:
+You can generate one yourself using OpenSSL, then export the path to it:
 ```
 openssl genrsa -3 -out private_rsa_key.pem 3072
 export PDO_ENCLAVE_PEM=`pwd`/private_rsa_key.pem